frgmntedflower/Nook/README.md

 | Ctrl+Q         | Quit            |

 More coming.
 Fast navigation, the command palette, and search-everywhere land once the core is solid.
-Not before.

 ## License